kodeape/boombird/README.md

 # boombird
-The code of a system that detect collisions between birds and windmill blades.
+The code of a system that detects collisions between birds and windmill blades.

 Because there's only one thing worse than a collision.